 After you’ve thought about these things and you are ready to start shopping for schools, take the time to evaluate each school in the following three areas: admissions and academics, student life and activities, and tuition and financial aid.

 If you have already decided what career path you want to follow you’ll be able to narrow down your options for community colleges based on which schools offer that degree or certification.
 If you aren’t exactly sure what you want to do, find a school that offers a wide variety of options that you can explore.
 Keep in mind, however, that the longer you wait to narrow the scope of your education, the longer it might take you to complete your degree and you may end up taking and paying for extra classes along the way.
 There is nothing wrong with this, it is just something you should consider.

 In addition to thinking about the academics offered at any given school, you should also pay attention to their admissions requirements to make sure you qualify.
-Community college admissions requirements are often a little more lax than standard colleges or universities, but that is not always the case.
+Community college admissions requirements are often a little laxer than standard colleges or universities, but that is not always the case.
 You’ll need to have a copy of your transcript handy as well as the results of any admissions tests you may have taken.
 Check to see whether the school has a minimum requirement for SAT or ACT scores and whether you need to have letters of recommendation or not.

 It might also be a good idea to see what kind of supportive services the school has to offer.
 Does each student get assigned to an academic advisor or are they responsible for developing their own class schedules?
 Is there a career center where students can turn for help with graduation requirements and their post-graduation job search?
 Don’t assume that a school offers these things because that is not always the case – you can usually find this information on the school’s website or you can contact the admissions department directly to inquire.